You can make 100% Sprouted Whole Wheat Burger Buns that are light and fluffy!

 Is Sprouted Wheat Low-Carb?

-Sprouted wheat would not be included in a strict low carb diet in most cases, though some on a moderate low carb diet enjoy sprouted wheat bread for the occasional treat.
+Sprouted wheat would not be included in a strict low carb diet in most cases, though some on a moderately low carb diet enjoy sprouted wheat bread for the occasional treat.

 Is Sprouted Wheat Paleo Friendly?